 Unfortunately, given the rarity of spinal tumours, little experimental research has been undertaken.
 Such research is imperative towards a greater understanding of spinal tumours, potentially leading to the identification of an effective treatment, ultimately reducing both morbidity and mortality.

-Together with our research partners at The University of Adelaide, The Neil Sachse Foundation is poised to make this research become a reality – because we can’t sit idly by whilst this critical spinal cord injury research goes unfunded
+Together with our research partners, The Neil Sachse Foundation is poised to make this research become a reality – because we can’t sit idly by whilst this critical spinal cord injury research goes unfunded

 Needless to say – we can’t do it alone.